chrismendes/test-jsonforms/readme.md

-# Code Exercise - JSON Forms
+# Interview Test - JSON Forms

   > A simple React application that renders forms according to their JSON definition.